False door: Etruria

 In Etruscan tombs the false door has a Doric design and is always depicted closed.
 Most often it is painted, but on some occasions it is carved in relief, like in the Tomb of the Charontes at Tarquinia.
 Unlike the false door in ancient Egyptian tombs, the Etruscan false door has given rise to a diversity of interpretations.
-It might have been the door to the underworld, similar to its use of the ancient Egypt.
+It might have been the door to the underworld, similar to its use in ancient Egypt.
 It could have been used to mark the place where a new doorway and chamber would be carved for future expansion of the tomb.
 Another possibility is that it is the door of the tomb itself, as seen from outside.
-In the Tomb of the Augurs at Tarquinia two men are painted to the left and right of a false door.
+In the Tomb of the Augurs at Tarquinia, two men are painted to the left and right of a false door.
 Their gestures of lamentation indicate that the deceased were considered to be behind the door.